 The diesel Civic costs £1,300 more than the 1.0-litre petrol equivalent and is available in three trims: SE, SR and EX.

 Prices start at £20,220 for the SE, which features Honda Sensing active safety systems, automatic headlights and wipers, and front and rear parking sensors.

 The mid-spec SR grade costs £22,065 and adds sat-nav, privacy glass and a reversing camera.

 EX models benefit from adaptive dampers, a sunroof and heated front seats.

-Company car drivers will pay £76 per month in benefit-in-kind (BIK) tax for the SR, saving around £30 per year over a petrol version.
+Company car drivers will pay £84 per month in benefit-in-kind (BIK) tax for the SR, around £5 more than the petrol.

 While we found the petrol Civic very impressive during our six-month long-term test, the diesel version calls for little compromise.